Conor247/TaskMananger/README.md

                             "description": "This will make everything very easy to setup on another machine."
                         },
                         {
-                            "title": "Write the dockerignore file",
-                            "description": "This will make everything very easy to setup on another machine."
-                        },
-                        {
                             "title": "Write the docker.compose file",
                             "description": "This will make everything very easy to setup on another machine."
                         }